 - Sharing Resources allows members to post information and requests to the worldwide community.
 An organization may search for a partner for a project, post upcoming events, or comment on some activity or area of interest.
 The WANGO Secretariat also occasionally posts information that may be of interest to Association members.

 - Multiplying Resources offers information of practical relevance, such as recent papers presented at WANGO conferences or symposia, useful articles, or practical tips.

 WANGO is unique in regularly bringing together a prestigious, international leadership of NGOs representing diverse nations, perspectives, and realms of activity.
-The WANGO Annual Conference is WANGO’s flagship event, and is the world's leading meeting for NGOs dedicated to the ideal of service, world peace, strong families, and global well-being.
-Association members and other NGO leaders gather for the annual conference to meet, share innovative ideas and practices, attend training workshops, and build partnerships that can help the NGOs better fulfill their missions.
-Regional conferences, symposia and roundtables are also periodically conducted.
+WANGO conferences provide a unique crossroads for representatives and leaders of NGOs to meet, share innovative ideas and practices, and build partnerships that can help the NGOs better fulfill their missions.
+Symposia and roundtables are also periodically conducted.
 Members have substantially reduced rates to attend WANGO conferences and symposia.

 WANGO publications are made available to the member at reduced or no cost.
 They include:

-- WANGO E News, provided monthly, gives timely articles on current affairs, United Nations news and updates, and practical resources for NGOs.
-Member organizations are encouraged to submit information on their upcoming activities for posting on the E News.
-A subscription to the WANGO E News is free to members.
+- NGO News, WANGO's monthly e-newsletter, features timely articles on current affairs, United Nations news and updates, and practical resources for NGOs.
+Member organizations are encouraged to submit information on their upcoming activities for posting in the newsletter.
+A subscription to the NGO News is free to members.